 MUA_Logo

-This page is specifically for the Morris County municipal recycling coordinator and other in related positions.
-It provides information regarding annual recycling tonnage reports, municipal recycling planning responsibilities specific to Morris County, information regarding mandated source separation recycling in Morris County, some general information and additional helpful links.
+This page is specifically for the Morris County municipal recycling coordinator (MRC) and others in related positions.
+It provides information regarding annual recycling tonnage reports, municipal recycling planning responsibilities specific to Morris County, information regarding mandated source separation recycling in Morris County.

 • images of MUA truck moving through Residential Recycling Sign